wrmack/helios-server-docs/docs/deploy_heroku_walkthrough.md

 EMAIL_PORT = 587
 EMAIL_USE_TLS = True
 ```
-- Mailgun places starting users in sandbox accounts which require email receipients to verify their email addresses (you can send an email to yourself without verification)
+- Mailgun places starting users in sandbox accounts which require email recipients to verify their email addresses (you can send an email to yourself without verification)
-- to add recipients, on the Heroku dashboard page for your app go to the **Resources** tab and click on the Mailgun add-on
+- to add recipients, on the Heroku dashboard page for your app go to the **Resources** tab and click on the Mailgun add-on which will take you to your account on Mailgun
 - on the Mailgun dashbord, select the sandbox account
 - on the right there is a side-box where it is possible to add recipients
 - after a recipient is added, a confirmation email is automatically sent to the recipient who has to click an "I agree" button